Our Vision & Values

 Mrs Evans leads

 Nothing is more important than the safety and well-being of our pupils.
 Our designated safeguarding lead is Joanne Evans.
 As a child protection specialist and safer recruitment trainer, she is the first point of contact across our schools and oversees our robust approach to all aspects of safeguarding, including child protection.

-The three key pieces of statutory guidance our safeguarding policy is based upon are:
+The three key pieces of statutory guidance our keeping children safe policy is based upon are:

 - To say that staff know the pupils well, have high aspirations for them and are highly committed, is to understate the quality of the school’s work.